5.17 Insulin Pumps

 Insulin pump coverage is available to patients who:

-- Are covered under Fair PharmaCare, Plan C (Income Assistance), Plan F (Children in the At Home Program), or Plan W (First Nations Health Benefits), and
+Are covered under Fair PharmaCare, Plan C (Income Assistance), Plan F (Children in the At Home Program), Plan W (First Nations Health Benefits), or Plan B (Permanent Residents of Licensed Long-term Care Facilities), and

 - Have been confirmed as meeting the medical criteria for coverage by their diabetes physician, and

-- Have received Special Authority approval for coverage
+- Have received Special Authority (SA) approval for coverage

-Patients are encouraged to register for Fair PharmaCare before applying for insulin pump coverage.
-This ensures the patient knows what their Fair PharmaCare deductible is in advance and that all eligible prescription and medical device/supply costs already incurred during the year have been counted towards their deductible before their insulin pump purchase.
+Patients should register for Fair PharmaCare before applying for insulin pump coverage.
+This ensures the patient knows what their Fair PharmaCare deductible is in advance.
+Eligible prescription and medical device/supply costs already incurred during the year would count towards their deductible before their insulin pump purchase.

 PharmaCare covers insulin pumps in a tiered approach:

-- All approved patients will receive coverage for the first tier product, regardless of whether it is an initial or replacement pump, unless there is a significant clinical requirement preventing the patient from using the first tier product.
+- For first pumps, approved patients receive coverage for the tier-1 product, unless a significant clinical requirement prevents the patient from using the tier-1 product

-- Exceptional coverage of the second tier product will be provided if the patient’s clinical requirement, as detailed by the patient’s endocrinologist, is assessed and approved by the Special Authority department.
+- Exceptional coverage of a tier-2 product must be approved by SA, based on the patient’s clinical requirement, as detailed by the patient’s endocrinologist

-Only the makes and models of insulin pumps approved by PharmaCare are eligible for PharmaCare coverage, and only when the insulin pump is purchased from an approved vendor, as identified for the patient and their endocrinologist in their Special Authority approval confirmation letter.
+Only the makes and models of insulin pumps approved by PharmaCare are eligible for PharmaCare coverage, and only when the insulin pump is purchased from an approved vendor, as identified for the patient and their endocrinologist in their SA approval confirmation letter.

-Coverage will not exceed the PharmaCare maximum price for a particular insulin pump make and model, with no dispensing fee.
+PharmaCare covers a maximum price for each insulin pump make and model, with no dispensing fee.

-Coverage is subject to the rules of the patient’s PharmaCare plan.
-For example:
+Tier-1 pumps are available at no cost regardless of the PharmaCare plan.
+Coverage of tier-2 pumps is subject to the rules of the patient’s PharmaCare plan.
+For example, if a patient is covered by:

-PharmaCare coverage of insulin pumps requires prior Special Authority approval by PharmaCare.
+PharmaCare coverage of insulin pumps requires prior SA approval by PharmaCare.
 Approval is provided on a case-by-case basis.

-Special Authority approval for the purchase of an insulin pump may be requested once every five years on behalf of an eligible patient.
-Special Authority requests must be submitted by the referring specialist physician or endocrinologist.
+SA approval for the purchase of an insulin pump may be requested once every five years on behalf of an eligible patient.
+SA requests must be submitted by the referring specialist physician or endocrinologist.

-The Insulin Pump Special Authority web page provides the medical criteria for coverage, the Special Authority request form, and instructions about how to secure coverage.
+Refer to Insulin Pump Special Authority for the medical criteria for coverage, SA request form, and instructions about how to secure coverage.

 PharmaCare sends a letter confirming or denying coverage to the referring specialist physician or endocrinologist.
-The physician must provide a copy of the approval letter to the patient for use in purchasing the approved insulin pump.
+The physician must provide a copy of the approval letter to the patient.

-The patient must provide a copy of the Special Authority approval letter to the insulin pump vendor prior to or at the time of purchase.
+The patient must provide a copy of the SA approval letter to the insulin pump vendor prior to or at the time of purchase.

-Insulin pump claims for patients who do not have PharmaCare Special Authority approval will not be paid by PharmaCare.
+Insulin pump claims for patients who do not have PharmaCare SA approval will not be paid by PharmaCare.

 Patients with an existing insulin pump that was not covered by PharmaCare may be eligible for PharmaCare coverage if: